 Key benefits include:

-• Chance to experience Iftar in the desert, which is culturally meaningful
+• Chance to experience Iftar in the desert — one of the most culturally meaningful moments available to visitors.

 Choosing the Right Tour Operator